Alcaro/russian-malware/arlib/sandbox/README.txt

         inherits some fds from the shell (extremely rare, and most shell-inherited fds are lock files anyways)
       with other parents, it can be data leak, data loss, or even a full jailbreak
+- filesystem::grant_native_redir, filesystem::child_file: open() of use-after-free garbage
+    exploitability: in theory, takes a while, but perfectly possible in practice, innocent programs are very likely to hit these and fail to launch, prompting administrator attention
+    maximum impact: full sandbox jailbreak
+- launch_impl: if parent process dies before its communicator fd, child may survive sandbox termination
+    exploitability: extremely hard in theory, requires a race condition during sandbox launch and it's 100% impossible to do anything malicious even if you hit this race; the first code executed in the child is the emulator, which opens /lib64/ld-linux-x86-64.so.2, fails, and terminates and I don't know if the linux kernel allows this race condition in the first place;
+        if it tears down fds before processing PR_SET_PDEATHSIG, it doesn't even enter the emulator maximum impact: in theory, outliving sandbox termination; in practice, zero

 Missing kernel features